andrewratliff/andrewratliff.github.io/_posts/2020-07-09-i-am-malala.md

 > Moniba was looking very beautiful, her skin porcelain-pale.
 ‘What skin cream are you using?’
 I ask her.
 ‘The same one you’re using,’ she replied.
 I knew that could not be true.
 ‘No. Look at my dark skin and look at yours!’ (p.
 190)

 Like her father, Malala disparages her natural skin color, and tries to lighten her complexion.
-The same narrow definition of beauty that causes Ziauddin to suffer, affects his daughter.
+The same narrow definition of beauty that causes Ziauddin to suffer, affects his daughter as well.

 Although the title of Malala’s book highlights the injustice of the Taliban, and the struggle of girls, her book reveals widespread discrimination against more than one group of people.